img

 Why you may need birth control

 The decision to have sex for the first time shouldn’t be taken lightly.
-You should really want yourself, not because someone else expects you to or because it’s socially cool.
-You also need to be 100% comfortable with your partner.
-For Americans teenagers, the average age for having first sex is about 17 and by the time they graduate from high school more than 50% had first sexual experiences.
-For some, it may be a bit earlier, for some a bit later.
-That doesn’t matter, as long as you are comfortable with it and enjoy it.
+You should be 100% comfortable with your partner, and really want to do it yourself, not because someone else expects you to or because it’s socially cool to do so.
+For American teenagers, the average age during a first sexual encounter is about 17, and by the time they graduate high school, over 50% have had intercourse.
+Whether it happens a little earlier or a bit later doesn’t matter, as long as there is comfort and joy in the experience.

-Sex comes with two major risks: namely sexually transmitted infections (STIs) and unwanted pregnancy.
-You’ll need to manage these risks.
-This includes knowing your partner well and practicing safer sex.
+Sex comes with two major risks; sexually transmitted infections (STIs), and unwanted pregnancy.
+These risks need to be managed, which means knowing your partner well and practicing safe sex.
 Using condoms is a great option, as it protects you from STIs and pregnancy.
-They are widely available in many stores and there’s no age limit.
+Condoms are widely available in stores and there’s no age restriction on obtaining them.
 Anybody can buy condoms and it’s so common nowadays that you won’t get any weird looks or questions.

 Order safe and effective birth control